 |48 inches||1000 watts|

 |96 inches||2000 watts|

 The immediate practical question is: "how much wattage do I need to heat my room, and how many baseboard heaters should I install?"
 The answer to this question will involve calculating the heating needs of the space.

 Calculating Necessary Heater Wattage: A Quick and Easy Calculation

 A very simple method that can be used to calculate how much total heating wattage you need can be found by calculating the square footage of the room, then multiplying this by 10 watts to produce a baseline wattage requirement.

 For example, if you are heating a 12 ft. x 12 ft. bedroom, it will have 144 square feet.
 Multiplying this by 10 watts tells you that the necessary heater wattage for the room is 1440.

-This base wattage measurement presumes that the room is of modern construction with typical wall, ceiling, and floor insulation, and that it has 8 ft. high ceilings.
+This base wattage measurement presumes that the room is of modern construction with the typical wall, ceiling, and floor insulation and that it has 8 ft. high ceilings.
 If the room differs from these specifications, it's recommended that you make the following adjustments: